gertingold/tools4scicomp/manuscript/documenting.rst

    * third item

-An enumerated list can be numbered explicitly by numbers, alphabet characters in uppercase or lowercase, or Roma numerals.
+An enumerated list can be numbered explicitly by numbers, alphabet characters in uppercase or lowercase, or Roman numerals.
 It is also possible to autonumber a list by means of ``#``.
-The following example deliberately assigns the number 5 ot the first item.
-In the following, autonumbering is used.
+The following example deliberately assigns the number 5 to the first item.
+In the following example, autonumbering is used.
 For the last label, the number 2 is enforced.
-The formatting of the actual output depends on the converter responsible for the transformation from reStructuredText to the output format.
 The following code

 .. code-block:: none